Parashat Bereishit 2019 / 5780

 At the beginning of Chapter 2, we read that the earth was barren, dry, desert-like, until the formation of Man from the dust.
-Only then do we read that Hashem creates the Garden and places Man inside the Garden.
+Only then do we read that Hashem created the Garden and placed Man inside the Garden.

 Bereishit: Why Is The Tree Of Knowledge In The Garden Of Eden?